GChristensen/feedxcavator2/README.md

 </pre>

 __feedxcavator2__ uses [enlive](https://github.com/cgrand/enlive#readme)
-library for HTML processing and internally converts all CSS selectors into [enlive selectors](http://enlive.cgrand.net/syntax.html).
+library for HTML pcontainsg and internally converts all CSS selectors into [enlive selectors](http://enlive.cgrand.net/syntax.html).
 The conversion routine is quite straightforward, so it's better to use enlive selectors in complex cases if css selectors do not work.